Green Project Fund

 - Institutionalization and scalability.

-The next funding round will open in March 2018.
+The next funding round is open NOW and will close in February 2018.

 Read more about this year's projects below and some of the most successful projects from previous years in our Case Studies section.